 If there's a problem with In-N-Out, it's that investors can't own a piece of the business -- it's private.
 The founding Snyder family doesn't even franchise.
 But investors should still give this company a close look.
 In-N-Out is the very model for what we should demand of the businesses we do own.

 Last time I told you about In-N-Out, I mentioned four factors that make it truly great.
-To recap from last year's article:
+To recap from that article:

-It's family-owned.
+It's family owned.
 Since 1948, when Harry and Esther Snyder founded the first drive-through in Baldwin Park, Calif., In-N-Out's owners have maintained control over the business.
-Having committed founders can lead to great returns, as has been the case with Google
+Having committed founders can lead to great returns, as has been the case with salesforce.com

 It follows a disciplined growth strategy.
 In-N-Out insists on using fresh ingredients for its burgers and fries.
 All 200-plus locations are within trucking range of its Baldwin Park beef commissary.
 Expansion beyond southwest Utah would require freezing and, from management's view, damage the brand.
 I agree.
-Fools only need look at American International Group
+Fools need only look at big banks such as KeyCorp

 It attracts insanely loyal customers.
 Branded T-shirts from the restaurant are everywhere in southern California.
 Try to take mine, and you'll end up with a fistful of get-your-filthy-hands-off.
-Ford
+Honda's

 - It's different.
 In-N-Out attracts employees who stay.
 Managers average 14 years and part-time associates tend to put in two years, writes BusinessWeek's Stacy Perman, author of a new book profiling In-N-Out's success story.
 Those are startling numbers.
 Industrywide, Perman reports, only about half of all fast-food workers stay beyond a year.

 Those four attributes alone would be enough to make any investor happy.
 Today, I want to add two more, gleaned from my observations during our latest trip.
 They are: